 Natural language processing (NLP) is the ability of a computer program to understand human speech as it is spoken.
-NLP is a component of artificial intelligence (AI) program to receive conversational input, break syntax down to comprehend the input's meaning, determine appropriate action and respond in a colloquial manner.
+NLP makes it possible for an artificial intelligence (AI) program to receive conversational input, break syntax down to comprehend the input's meaning, determine appropriate action and respond in a colloquial manner.

 The development of NLP applications is challenging because computers traditionally require humans to “speak” to them through a limited number of clearly-enunciated voice commands or by using a programming language that is precise, unambiguous and highly structured.
 Human speech, however, is not always precise -- it is often ambiguous and the linguistic structure can depend on many complex variables, including slang, regional dialects and social context.
 The ultimate goal of NLP is to build conversational interfaces that handle interactions between machines and humans in the preferred language of the human.

-Common NLP tasks in software programs today include:
+Common NLP tasks in AI software programs today include: